 Indicates a hazardous situation which, if not avoided, could result in death or serious injury.

-Indicates a hazardous situation which, if not avoided, could result in minor or moderate injury.
+Indicates a hazardous situation which, if not avoided, could result in minor or moderate a) GENERAL CAUTIONS AND WARNINGS injury.

 Indicates practices not related to personal injury.